-Our scorecard gives you a quantative view of a specific company by combining the most powerful factors and presenting them in an easy to understand presentation.
-You can get instant answers on the following key questions:
+Our scorecard provides a quantitative view of a specific company by combining the most potent factors and presenting them in an easy to understand presentation.
+You can get instant answers to the following key questions:

 You will find answers to all these questions in our scorecard.
 Here's an overview of the main parts:

 Our scorecard makes peer comparison very easy by calculating percentiles on each factor, relative to the sector, industry group and industry.
 It does this by ranking the companies on this factor and then creating 100 groups (percentile) with the same number of companies.

 Often it's quite useful to get a list of the other companies in the sector, industry group or industry and see the factors for each company.
 To make this very easy, we added links to the sector, industry group and industry at the top of the screen.
 Clicking on any of these links will open the screener and include only the companies belonging to this group.This list will also apply the filters specified in the Filter Menu for your last screen.
 The filters taken into account are: countries, markets, market cap, trading value, results age and currency.
 By applying these filters it's easy to see which companies were used in the industry, industry group and sector calculations on the scorecard.
 Please note that this will overwrite your industries filter.

 You can use the functionality of the screener to add additional filters, change the sorting etc...

 This field allows you to quickly navigate to the scorecard of another company.
 When you start typing the name of a company, a list of options will show up.
 You can select a company from the list